Ask AI

 As assets track their dependencies, you can avoid interruptions in dependency graphs and eliminate the need for input managers.

-When should I use Software-defined Assets?#
+When should I use asset definitions?#

-You should use Software-defined Assets when:
+You should use asset definitions when:

 • You’re using Dagster to produce or maintain assets, AND